 Ethnoracial Treatment Support Network (ETSN)

-An intensive training course facilitated by treatment experts, HIV positive peers and health service providers for PHAs, service providers and caregivers from culturally diverse communities.
-ETSN is a partnership initiative of the five ethnoracial AIDS services organizations in Toronto. (see contact section for list), with CATIE and ABPO.
+The ETSN training program was specifically developed to support newcomer PHAs in many skill areas including treatment literacy, health promotion, service navigation and peer counseling and support.
+It is an intensive training course facilitated by treatment experts, HIV positive peers and health service providers for PHAs, service providers and caregivers from culturally diverse communities.
+ETSN is a partnership initiative of the five ethnoracial AIDS services organizations in Toronto.

-What are the key skills gained by a PHA during this program?
+The key skills gained by a PHA during this program

 - Understanding the health and treatment issues related to HIV (ie. understanding and monitoring lab results, starting or changing HIV therapy, side effects and making sense of HIV research information)